 - Smile and laugh

 It always feels good to laugh because it releases endorphins just like exercise does.
-Other physiological changes such as improved functioning of the arteries can also help to counter the effects of stress.
 Laughter has also been shown to reduce anxiety.
 Smiling can help too.
 Even a forced smile can result in more positive feelings when completing a stressful task compared to not smiling.

 When things go wrong, we like to know that this is normal.
 We can only figure that out if we spend time with others, talking to them about their lives as we share ours.
-Spending time with people can make you happier and even hearing a familiar voice can lead to releases of oxytocin (the love hormone).
-Being with others in person is better than through video or telephone as you’re also able to receive and provide physical contact which has benefits like ensuring trust and feelings of belonging.
+Spending time with people (even virtually) can make you happier and even hearing a familiar voice can lead to releases of oxytocin (the love hormone).

 - Start a journal